Sheldon1999/speech-recognition/README.md

 # speech-recognition

-This is a python script that will first **recognize whether device is connected to internet or not**, on the basis of that information **it chooses proper speech recognition engine and apply to the service**.
+This is a python script that will first **recognize whether device is connected to internet or not**, on the basis of that information **it will choose proper speech recognition engine and apply to the service**.

 ## Dependencies